Trees That Feed Foundation

 A report published in the Journal of Global Health Reports called Addressing Malnutrition and Food Insecurity with Breadfruit in Rural, Developing Country: A Case Study and Lessons Learned in Thomassique, Haiti, confirms that breadfruit has high levels of essential nutrients.

-It says that 100 grams of breadfruit provides 25% of the recommended daily allowance for fiber, and 5-10% for protein, magnesium, potassium, phosphorous, thiamine (B1), and niacin (B3), in addition to other nutrients.
+It says that 100 grams of this fruit provides 25% of the recommended daily allowance for fiber, and 5-10% for protein, magnesium, potassium, phosphorous, thiamine (B1), and niacin (B3), in addition to other nutrients.

 The aforementioned case study documents a project done in collaboration with Trees That Feed Foundation.

-You can find other interesting scientific papers written on the nutritional benefits of breadfruit, including heart health and much more, here.
+You can find other interesting scientific papers written on the nutritional benefits of this superfood, including heart health and much more, in our Academic Papers.